ioggstream/python-course/docker-101/01-docker.md

-# Docker 101
+# Docker 101 - Containerization as an application packaging mechanism.

-This is a crash docker course.

-## What is?

 Docker is a platform for developers and sysadmins to develop, ship, and run applications.